umami-hep/puma/docs/source/examples/dummy_data.md

 To test/demonstrate the `puma` API, we just want to use dummy data.

-There are two methods in puma to generate dummy data:
+There are three methods in puma to generate dummy data:

 The first function returns directly a `pandas.DataFrame` including the following columns: